sanishaukhale/VEABGoa/README.md

 ### 4. Firebase Setup

 *   **Enable Firestore:** In your Firebase project, enable Firestore Database.
+*   **Enable Firebase Authentication:**
+    *   Go to the "Authentication" section in your Firebase console.
+    *   Click on the "Sign-in method" tab.
+    *   Enable the "Email/Password" provider (or any other provider you intend to use for admin access).
+    *   Create at least one admin user manually in the "Users" tab of the Authentication section.
+You will use these credentials to log into the admin panel.
-*   **Collections:** Create the following collections:
+*   **Firestore Collections:** Create the following collections:
     *   `articles`: For news and blog posts.
 (See `src/types/index.ts` for `Article` structure)
     *   `events`: For upcoming events.
 (See `src/types/index.ts` for `Event` structure)
     *   `projects`: For conservation projects.
 (See `src/types/index.ts` for `Project` structure)
     *   `contactMessages`: For storing messages from the contact form.
-*   **Security Rules:** Configure Firestore security rules.
-A basic starting point for development (allowing public reads for articles/events/projects and creates for contact messages) is:
+*   **Firestore Security Rules:** Configure Firestore security rules.
+A starting point allowing public reads for content, creates for contact messages, and writes to articles/projects only for authenticated users:
     ```javascript
     rules_version = '2';
     service cloud.firestore {
       match /databases/{database}/documents {
         match /articles/{articleId} {
           allow read: if true;
-          allow write: if false; // Change for admin system
+          allow write: if request.auth != null; // Only authenticated users can write
         }
         match /events/{eventId} {
           allow read: if true;
-          allow write: if false; // Change for admin system
+          // allow write: if request.auth != null; // Uncomment if events are admin-managed
         }
         match /projects/{projectId} {
           allow read: if true;
-          allow write: if false; // Change for admin system
+          allow write: if request.auth != null; // Only authenticated users can write
         }
         match /contactMessages/{messageId} {
           allow create: if true;
-          allow read, update, delete: if false; // Change for admin system
+          allow read, update, delete: if request.auth != null; // Admins can read messages
         }
+        // Add rules for other collections as needed
       }
     }
     ```
-    **Important:** Secure these rules properly before going to production.
+    **Important:** Secure these rules properly for production.
+For example, you might want to restrict write access to specific admin UIDs rather than any authenticated user.

 ### 5. Running the Development Server